OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-02-08-HTB-SP-T0-Explosion.md

 ## Introduction

-Explosion is the 4th system in the Tier 0 list, and the 1st of 2 VIP machines. `RDP` is the service theme here.
+Explosion is the ~~4th~~ 5th system (HTB keeps adding new machines) in the Tier 0 list, and the 1st of 2 VIP machines. `RDP` is the service theme here.

 ### tl;dr
 <details>